Sales 855.945.7921 | Support 888.277.8514 |

 How APS Can Help You Navigate the WOTC Program

+Increased candidates mean additional time and paperwork.
+The most effective way to manage this process is to utilize recruiting and onboarding software that integrates with a tax incentive solution.
 APS’ employee recruitment and onboarding software for healthcare can automate your medical facility’s hiring process.
-Recruit candidates, track applicants, and onboard new employees, all in the same solution.
-During the onboarding process, use our ancillary service provided by Synergi to screen for WOTC-eligible employees automatically.
+Efficiently recruit candidates, track applicants, onboard new employees, and screen for WOTC-eligible employees with our all-in-one solution.
 Our software and services for healthcare facilities ensure that you:

 Contact us today to learn more about how APS can help your healthcare facility automate its payroll and HR processes.